rust-stuco/lectures/week6/modules_testing.md

 In the real world, the workflow is almost the complete opposite:

 * Jump into a _massive_ codebase
+* Figure out where the "blanks" are to add new features
 * Read and debug someone else's code
-* Figure out where the "blanks" are to add new features
 * Run tests that may not be exhaustive
 * **Not done!**
-    * Your users and your team ultimately "grade" your work
+    * Your users and your team are constantly "grading" your work

 ---